JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 5. There's a lot to explore beyond Tiger's Nest

-Although the Tiger's Nest Monastery is undoubtedly an iconic symbol of Bhutan, this spectacular country boasts many other breathtaking trails and sacred sites waiting to be explored.
+Although Hiking the Tiger's Nest and seeing its monastery is undoubtedly an iconic symbol of Bhutan, this spectacular country boasts many other breathtaking trails and sacred sites waiting to be explored.
 While the Tiger's Nest Monastery is a must-see, diversifying your itinerary and adding lesser-known temples, hidden valleys, and awe-inspiring hikes can truly enrich your visit and provide a unique perspective on Bhutan's rich culture and natural beauty.

-Consider embarking on these walking tours for the best opportunities to uncover some of Bhutan's less popular trails and undiscovered destinations.
+Consider embarking on Druk Path or the Bumdra Trek for the best opportunities to uncover some of Bhutan's less popular trails and undiscovered destinations.

 6. Be prepared for the Altitude